PV Repowering 2026: How Industrial Companies Are Modernizing Their Existing Plants and Selling Them to Investors

 Important: A complete, detailed breakdown of the EEG tariffs and feed-in rates can be found in the EEG Feed-in Pillar 2026; this article focuses on the repowering perspective.
 The regulatory asymmetry in 2026 is clear: Those who combine the old EEG regime for the existing portion with modern technology and PPA marketing for the expansion will secure a blended rate that the CfD reform will no longer structurally allow as of July 2027.

-Cost-Effectiveness: The Costs and Benefits of Repowering a PV System
+4. Cost-Effectiveness: The Costs and Benefits of Repowering a Solar Power System

 CAPEX Range for Repowering in 2026 by Plant Size